Blog

 Transactions: All-or-Nothing Data Safety

-When a customer buys a product, two things must happen: stock decreases and an order record is created.
-If the system crashes between these two steps, you'd have a "ghost" deduction with no matching order.
+When a customer buys a product, two things must happen: stock goes down and an order gets logged.
+If the system crashes between these steps, you get a "ghost" cut with no matching order.

 Concurrency: Handling Multiple Users